 You may apply online at UCF's Office of Graduate Studies.
 Follow the link Admissions -> US Applicants (or ->International Applicants), read the application requirements, then choose "Apply Now"! to proceed.

-The recommended time to apply for admission to the program is for the fall semester when the first two beginning courses are offered in every fall semester.
-The university-wide deadline is:
+The best recommended time to apply for admission to the program is for the fall semester when the first two beginning courses are offered in every Fall semester.
+But you can apply for Spring term or Summer term as well.
+The university-wide application deadline is: July 1 (for Fall term), December 1 (for Spring term), and April 1 (for Summer term).

 Undergraduate articulation courses may be required for students with BS and/or MS degrees in fields other than a computer-related field.
 The articulation courses will be determined by the graduate program coordinator.
 Students without a computer-related degree must be versed in basic computing and networking knowledge and skills, including computer hardware and architecture, computer operating systems, and computer networking.
 Information Technology or Digital Forensics job- or training-related experience may be a suitable substitution, the suitability of which will be determined by the admissions committee.
 Courses taken to correct deficiencies cannot be used to satisfy minimum degree requirements.
 Some advanced elective courses require a programming background, specifically in C and C++, computer architecture, and parallel programming.